 How to Stop Your Sheltie Jumping

 Is your Sheltie jumping up to greet you when you come home?
 Does he try to get in the face of house guests?
-Does he pester young children?
+Not everyone appreciates your Sheltie jumping up at them.
+Here's how to curb this behavior.

 Jumping is rarely a problem for the dogs themselves.
 In fact, jumping acts as a reward in itself.
 And it needn't be a problem for owners either.
 Pete and I love physical play with our Shelties and this means jumping all over the place.

-However, there are times when you need to stop a Sheltie jumping.
+However, there are times when you need to know how to stop your Sheltie jumping.
 Whether it's to avoid muddy footprints all over the couch, freshly clipped claws sinking into your skin, offending dog-fearing guests, or scaring young children.
 There is a command you can use to curb this behavior.

 How We Encourage Jumping in Dogs